The sunny Mediterranean shores offer not only stunning views but also a way of eating celebrated for its health benefits over many years.

 Change can be daunting, but embracing the Mediterranean diet doesn’t have to be an all-or-nothing approach.
 Here are some tips to ease your transition:

-Start small: Gradually incorporate more fruits, vegetables, and whole grains into your meals.
+Start small: Slowly add more fruits, vegetables, and whole grains to your diet.

 Swap smartly: Replace unhealthy fats with olive oil.
 Opt for lean protein sources and limit red meat.

-Explore new flavors: Experiment with herbs and spices – staples in Mediterranean cuisine.
-Explore ingredients like oregano, basil, garlic, and lemon for a flavor explosion.
+Explore new flavors: Use herbs and spices common in Mediterranean cuisine – oregano, basil, garlic, lemon – to create a flavor explosion.

 Plan your meals: Planning meals can help you stay on track and avoid unhealthy choices when hunger strikes.